 I was to the point just outside of Americus and I was thinking about calling it quits.
 My legs were cramping and I couldn’t get my HR down to a normal level no matter how easy I took it.
 Was I dehydrated?
 It felt like it.

 I stopped again, drank water and Sam gave me some enduralytes to help out the cause.
 I told the group I would make it to Americus, stop at the Casey’s and decide what to do from there.
-Seems like I was dehydrated.
 I drank all four water bottles and at the Casey’s refilled twice to get some more water in me.
 I never once had to pee the whole ride.
 I was thirsty.
 Weird.
 Maybe I didn’t drink enough the past few days, I wasn’t sure.
 Maybe I shouldn’t have had that mug of coffee before the ride.
 It didn’t matter.
-What mattered was where in the world was that lady behind the counter at Casey’s from?
+What mattered was where in the world was that woman behind the counter at Casey’s from?

 What kind of accent is that?

-I walked in the door and asked they lady behind the counter if I could go into the back to fill up with water.
+I walked in the door and asked the woman behind the counter if I could go into the back to fill up with water.
 She responded with something that made my neck jerk around.
 I was in small town America and I heard some kind of accent that I couldn’t quite place let alone understand.
 I came out and talked with the other guys about it.
-I could’ve swore she sounded Cajun, like the guy in the Waterboy that no one understands.
+I thought she sounded Cajun, like the guy in the Waterboy that no one understands.
 Jed just knew she was German, like his favorite bike components.
 Someone else thought Irish.
 I went back in to refill and tried to pay attention to her accent this time.
 Still sounded Cajun, but maybe Irish.
-I was tired, so maybe I just couldn’t tell.
+Maybe my tired mind couldn’t tell.

 I knew Sam well enough to know that he would ask her where she was from if I asked him to.
 He’s a family doctor and has to ask people all kinds of way more embarrassing questions than that.
 He went straight in and asked.
 I think he likes a good uncomfortable social situation.
 I love that about Sam.